 Preparation: Check here for more resources and information about how to prepare for the exam.

-Time and Location: The Putnam usually takes place on the first Saturday in December, but due to COVID, the exam has been postponed, and has been tentatively scheduled on 2021-02-20 (this is subject to change as the COVID situation evolves).
+Time and Location: The Putnam mathematical competition takes place on the first Saturday in December.
+For Putnam 2021, the exam will take place on Saturday, December 4, 2021 (2021-12-04) from 8-4PM (08:00-16:00) on campus (location TBD).
 There are two sessions, a morning session from 8 am to 11 am and an afternoon session from 1 pm to 4 pm.
 There are 6 problems in the morning session and 6 problems in the afternoon session.
 Each contestant works independently with no collaboration.
 Results of the competition become known around March of the following year.

 Contact: For general enquiries contact Professor Sarkar at sucharit[at]math.ucla.edu.

-Past results: In the 2019 Putnam Mathematical Competition, the UCLA team (Ciprian Bonciocat, Jacob Zhang, Kaiqi Zhu) was ranked #4 out of 570 institutions.
+Past results: Putnam 2020 was conducted in unofficial mode due to COVID with no official scores, winners, or awards.
+In the 2019 Putnam Mathematical Competition, the UCLA team (Ciprian Bonciocat, Jacob Zhang, Kaiqi Zhu) was ranked #4 out of 570 institutions.

 A total of 4,229 students from 570 colleges and universities in the U.S. and Canada participated in the competition.
 Among them were 36 UCLA students.
 Five of them were in the top 100 overall and received Prizes or Honorable Mentions: Jacob Zhang (rank #23, score 82), Kaiqi Zhu (rank #34.5, score 72), Ciprian Bonciocat (rank #56.5, score 61), Runze Yu (rank #90.5, score 51), and Baiqing Zhu (rank #101, score 50).
 Fourteen other UCLA students were ranked in the top 500 nationwide (in alphabetical order): Bryan Hu, Arihant Jain, Chenfei Li, Isaac Li, Justin Li, Yuhan Liu, Tang Mohan, Alexandru Pascadi, Tachin Ruangkriengsin, Glenn Sun, Yan Tao, Ken Willyard, Alexander Wong, and Hongyu Zhu.